-When in Edit Mode, the Active Element panel appears.
 These settings apply only to the selected meta element.

-Scaling the inner green circle changes the Stiffness value.
-Stiffness defines how much the meta object is filled.
+Controls the influence range for individual meta elements, unlike Influence Threshold which controls the influence for the entire meta family.
 This essentially defines how sensitive a meta is to being affected by other metas.
 With a low stiffness, the meta will begin to deform from further away.
 A higher value means the meta needs to be close to another one to begin merging.
 The Stiffness is visualized by the green ring and can be selected and scaled to also changes the Stiffness value.

 A “family” is a way to regroup several meta objects, producing something very similar to having several metas inside the same object.

-the family part of “MetaPlane.001” is
+For example, the family part of “MetaPlane.001” is

 Each meta object in the same “family” is associated with one another as discussed below.